zhaojj2209/tp/docs/UserGuide.md

 * `CATEGORY` is optional.
 Multiple `c/` prefixes can be used to specify multiple categories.

-> :warning: &nbsp; Adding of duplicate bookmark incomes is not allowed.
+> :warning: &nbsp; Adding of duplicate bookmark incomes is not allowed.<br>
-> Bookmark incomes with the same title are considered to be duplicates of each other.
+> Bookmark incomes with the same titles are considered to be duplicates of each other.<br>
-> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.<br>
->
-> For example: `Part Time` and `Part  Time` are considered to be the same title while `Part Time` and `PartTime` are not considered to be the same title.
+> e.g. `Part Time` and `Part  Time` are considered to be the same title, while `Part Time` and `PartTime` are not considered to be the same title.

 Examples:
 * `add-bookmark-income t/Internship a/$1000 c/Work`